 (6) By the time of appointment, Human Resources must have received an electronic copy of the appointee's official transcripts, curriculum vitae, approved background check, and proof of authorization to work in the United States, along with the ePAF.
 Original official transcripts for all tenure-track and tenured faculty must be filed with the PSVP.

 (7) Departments must retain all records of faculty recruitment activities for three years from the time of appointment.
 These recruitment records will include the position requirements, applicants' qualifications, voting results, if any, and reasons for the ranking or rejection of potential candidates.

 (8) Attachment C should be completed and forwarded to the Equal Opportunity Office if a candidate rejects an offer of employment and the reason(s) for that decision is known.

 3. Exception to the Search Process for Strategic Hires

-On limited occasions, with the authorization of the PSVP and dean of the college involved, an opportunity may arise to hire an extraordinarily talented faculty member (typically one who is a nationally recognized scholar in his or her field), therefore presenting a need to truncate the search process.
+On limited occasions, with the authorization of the PSVP and dean of the college involved, an opportunity may arise to hire an extraordinarily talented faculty member (typically one who is a nationally recognized scholar in their field), therefore presenting a need to truncate the search process.
 The opportunity may be evident during a routine faculty search, through professional channels, or from the individual expressing an interest.
 In such cases, the department wishing to hire the faculty member must request an exception to established search procedures to move forward with the hire.
 The request will need to be substantiated by providing convincing evidence of the candidate's qualifications and accomplishments and how the candidate's hire will advance a strategic interest or goal of the university.
 The written request for a truncated search and supporting documentation are to be routed to the dean, the PSVP, and ultimately, to the President for approval.

 4. Exception to the Search Process for Spousal/Partner Hires